-- Supporting MIT faculty and students in bold digital teaching and learning experiments to enhance residential education - Promoting and enabling quantitative, rigorous, and interdisciplinary research on teaching and learning - Providing platforms for technological advances in education - Sharing research and best practices by convening and partnering with teachers, schools, universities, companies, governments, and nongovernmental organizations - Extending MIT's knowledge and classroom to the world
+- Supporting MIT faculty and students in bold digital teaching and learning experiments to enhance residential education. - Promoting and enabling quantitative, rigorous, and interdisciplinary research on teaching and learning. - Providing platforms for technological advances in education - Sharing research and best practices by convening and partnering with teachers, schools, universities, companies, governments, and nongovernmental organizations.